Werner-Schaus II Government

-The second Werner-Schaus Ministry was the government of Luxembourg between 6 February 1969 and 15 June 1974.
-Throughout the ministry, the Deputy Prime Minister was Eugène Schaus, replacing Henry Cravatte, who had been Deputy Prime Minister in the Werner-Cravatte Ministry.
+The second Werner-Schaus Government was the government of Luxembourg between 6 February 1969 and 15 June 1974.
+Throughout the ministry, the Deputy Prime Minister was Eugène Schaus, replacing Henry Cravatte, who had been Deputy Prime Minister in the Werner-Cravatte Government.

 It was a coalition between the Christian Social People's Party (CSV), and the Democratic Party.
+It resulted from the 1968 general election.